Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-We consider our dataset consists of $N$ training samples, where each sample can consist of 0 or more errors.
+\begin{lemma} Given a training sample $e$ in which each qubit may be either error-free or has a bit flip error only, Algorithm \ref{alg:gauge} computes its corresponding gauge equivalent class representative $e_{min} \equiv e$ with space complexity of $\mathcal{O}(d^2 \cdot 2^{\frac{d^2-1}{2}} + N. d^2)$, where $d$ is the distance of the code and $N$ is the number of training samples. \end{lemma}

-\begin{lemma} Given a training sample $e$ in which each qubit may be error free or has bit flip error only, to compute its corresponding gauge equivalent minima $e_{min} \equiv e$ according to Algorithm \ref{alg:gauge} has space complexity of $\mathcal{O}(d^2 \cdot 2^{\frac{d^2-1}{2}} + N. d^2)$, where $d$ is the distance of the code and $N$ is the number of training samples. \end{lemma}
+Proof: For a distance $d$ heavy hexagonal code, there are $d^2$ data qubits in the lattice for a logical qubit and $\frac{d^2-1}{2}$ $X$ gauge generators.